mossmatters/mossmattersweb/blog/_posts/2022-10-04-PostdocFDABAA.md

 ## How To Apply

-Applications should be made directly on the TTU website by following this link.

-**All candidates should also e-mail me (matt.johnson@ttu.edu) to confirm their application.**
+**All candidates should e-mail Matt Johnson (matt.johnson@ttu.edu) to confirm their application.**

+Follow this link to the TTU employment page to apply for position 30800BR: [https://bit.ly/3T3lryZ](https://bit.ly/3T3lryZ)

+**Note for current PhD students**: If you state that you do not yet have a PhD, you may get an e-mail stating you are not qualified.
+That's not true!
+All applicants who will have a PhD by the position start date will be considered.

 ## Requirements